rdquintas/AngularLab/mosh05/README.md

 ## Exercise - Like component

-- Create an input field with TWO-WAY binding
-- Create a custom PIPE
+- Create a standalone component with @Input fields
 - Uses Bootstrap
 - Uses font-awesome